Poluino/Docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read the Docs Template's documentation!
+Welcome to Weather Station Project's documentation!
 ==================================================

 Contents:

 .. toctree::
+   :caption: Table of Contents
    :maxdepth: 2
    :glob: